BICYCLE AND CYCLING INSURANCE IN SPAIN - IN ENGLISH - WE DO IT ALL!

 Bicycle Insurance in Spain or seguro bici as it would be known in Spanish, will soon be available and we are preparing to provide you with this product.
 However it is not quite ready at the moment but please let us know by asking for a quote if you have a bike, trike, tandem or electric bike that you wish to cover, whether for personal private use or for business use.
 We will get back to you with updated details and provide you with additional information and what the cover entails.

 Or just call us on 0034 965 27 57 27, chat to us online or send us a request to CALL YOU BACK.....it`s our pleasure.

 In reality this information should be on the car insurance page as it is motorists that need to be aware of the laws regarding cyclists.
 But then again, most cyclists do own a car as well, so here it is.

 We, that is motorists, are all aware that we need to give cyclists a wide berth.
-In Spain cyclists are everywhere in small and large groups, practicing for competitions and just keeping fit.
+In Spain cyclists are everywhere in small and large groups, practice for competitions and just keeping fit.
 There is not a month that goes by when motorists are confronted with large groups of cyclists ascending or descending hills and mountains with long tailbacks.
 It can be frustrating.
 So can being on a bicycle in Spain with tourists driving vehicles very close to you, even on the flat.

 The Law in Spain states that as a motorist you need to give at least a meter (approx.3 feet) or more between you and the cyclist when overtaking.